isomerpages/seab-corp/pages/Access Arrangements.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Separate room: A designated examination venue for candidates with specific
-needs to sit the examination &nbsp;&nbsp;away from the main examination venue but alongside the candidates with similar AA.</p>
+needs to sit the examination away from the main examination venue but alongside the candidates with similar AA.</p>
 </li>
 <li>
 <p>Isolation room: A private examination venue for a candidate with specific